Skip to Main Content

 Origin and Early History

-The Berea College Broommaking Department began operation July 6, 1920, but the idea began around 1911.
+The Berea College Broom making Department began operation July 6, 1920, however the idea began around 1911.
 College President William G. Frost initiated the establishment of the broom enterprise because there was not enough campus work for male students during the winter months at the time, and broom making promised work for men year-round.
-During the later half of his presidency, Frost believed that Berea should provide every student with the opportunity to work to pay for her or his education.
-Broommaking was one of several enterprises created to address this goal.
-Frost retired during June 1920, so the program actually opened under his successor, William J. Hutchins.
+During the latter half of his presidency, Frost believed that Berea should provide every student with the opportunity to work to pay for her or his education.
+The Broom Department was one of several enterprises created to address this goal.
+Frost retired during June 1920, so the program opened under his successor, William J. Hutchins.
 Reports indicate that, as hoped, broom making did became a stabilizing industry of the college labor program by providing work for men outside of the agricultural season.

-The first broom making supervisor was Joel R. Arnold.
-Work was originally located in the Trades Building (now the north side of Stephenson Hall) on the second and third floors.
-By 1924 the broom industry was producing 8,700 brooms a year.
-A campus railroad siding came up behind the building and railroad access allowed the broom enterprise to reach a national market.
-At its peak, Broomcraft produced over 150,000 brooms each year and employed two-hundred workers.
-Most were Berea students but some were men from the community.
-These brooms were primarily practical floor/sweeping brooms without braiding, decorative elements, or artistic touches.
-They were primarily sold in bulk to distributors.
+The first Broom Department supervisor was Joel R. Arnold.
+Originally located on the upper floors in the Trades Building, now the north side of Stephenson Hall.
+By 1924 the Berea Broom industry was producing 8,700 brooms a year.
+A campus siding behind the building allowed railroad access, providing the broom enterprise a national reach.
+At its peak, Broom Craft produced over 150,000 brooms/year and employed 200 workers.
+Most were Berea students, the rest were community members.
+These brooms were primarily practical floor brooms without decorative elements, primarily sold in bulk to distributors.

 Becoming Broomcraft

-During 1930s, the broom making department shifted from making primarily basic floor brooms to increasingly making hearth and decorative brooms.
-In July of 1939, the Broom Making Department was renamed Broomcraft and in August of that year, a new, dedicated Broomcraft building was completed on the north edge of campus.
-Originally, a money-losing operation, in the 1940s, under the direction of Stephan Luther Brown, Broomcraft became profitable and remained so for the majority of its history.
+During the 1930s, the broom department shifted from making primarily floor brooms to including hearth and decorative brooms.
+In July of 1939, the Broom Making Department was renamed Broom Craft and in August of that year, a new, dedicated Broom Craft building was completed on the north edge of campus.
+At one time, a money-losing operation, in the 1940s, under the direction of Stephan Luther Brown, Broom Craft became profitable and remained so for the majority of its history.
 In 1942, the number of students working fell from 80 to 50 due to World War II.
-Even with fewer students, they were able to keep up with demand.
-However, in October of 1943, due to supply and men shortages, Broomcraft closed for the remainder of the war.
+Even with fewer students, they kept up with demand.
+However, in October of 1943, due to shortages, Broom Craft closed for the remainder of the war.

 Post-World-War-II